 T Bills are ultra-short-term treasury bonds backed by the full faith and credit of the U.S. government.
-Here we'll check out the best T Bill ETFs to buy treasury bills in 2023.
+Here we'll check out the best T Bill ETFs to buy treasury bills in 2024.

 Disclosure: Some of the links on this page are referral links.
 At no additional cost to you, if you choose to make a purchase or sign up for a service after clicking through those links, I may receive a small commission.
-This allows me to continue producing high-quality, ad-free content on this site and pays for the occasional cup of coffee.
-I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I get if you decide to purchase through my links.
+This allows me to continue producing high-quality content on this site and pays for the occasional cup of coffee.
+I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I may get.
 Read more here.

 Contents